 If you have questions about whether you have a bariatric malpractice claim or how to proceed, you should consider contacting a lawyer.
 Since there are time limits in filing these claims, it is best to contact an attorney soon so that you have the strongest chance of receiving the compensation to which you may be entitled.

-To you speak with a gastric bypass malpractice lawyer at Raynes Lawn Hehmeyer about your case, fill out our contact form at rayneslaw.com or call us directly at (800) 535-1797.
+To speak with a gastric bypass malpractice lawyer at Raynes & Lawn about your case, fill out our contact form or call us directly at (800) 535-1797.
 Do not lose out on your potential claim by putting off seeking an attorney’s assistance.
 You may have a right to recover the damage caused by a gastric bypass medical procedure that was malpractice.